 At LoyaltyLion we have a unique perspective on their new program because ASOS’ ecommerce director for 14 years, James Hart, is an investor in LoyaltyLion.
-In fact, James Hart once said to the LoyaltyLion CEO: “nothing matters more in ecommerce than customer loyalty” – we couldn’t agree more and are thrilled to see ASOS launched this so we can use it as a great customer loyalty program examples.
+In fact, James Hart once said to the LoyaltyLion CEO: “nothing matters more in ecommerce than customer loyalty” – we couldn’t agree more and are thrilled to see ASOS launch this so we can use it as one of our great customer loyalty program examples.

 In this blog we’ll answer the following about the ASOS loyalty program and provide our view:

 ASOS A-LIST is one of many customer loyalty program examples that use a points-based system.
 Shoppers earn 5 points for every £1 spent.
 Once a month a customer’s points are converted to vouchers and emailed to them, for instance, if they have earned 500 points they will be sent a £5 off voucher which can be entered at checkout.
 Vouchers are issued in £5 increments and expire 6 months after the date they are issued.

 However, ASOS has gone one step further than just vouchers and have implemented tiers, called ASOS A-LIST Levels – another reason why it’s one of the best customer loyalty program examples.
 Shoppers are entered into a tier based on how much they spend, for example, £200 gets you into Level 2.
 There are four levels and shoppers earn different rewards depending on the level.
 Shoppers stay in the tier for 12 months, after 12 months they are demoted out of the tiers and have to earn the tier points again.

 ASOS offers various rewards through the tier levels including, free next day shipping, 24-hour early access to sales or a reward from a partner, like “win with Krispy Kreme”.
 These rewards don’t require points and are available to anyone who reaches that level.